Updated August 2020

 Snoring most nights is not normal.
 Snoring can be an indication that a child has sleep apnea/SDB.
 Sleep apnea is when there are pauses in breathing that cause the child to wake up, at least briefly.
 Left untreated, sleep apnea can contribute to behavioral problems, learning disabilities and hyperactivity.
 Chronic (long-term) sleep apnea can also cause heart problems in children, such as pulmonary hypertension.

-A study by the American College of Chest Physicians found that children who snored loudly were twice as likely to have a learning impairment.
-The consequences of sleep apnea can be so severe that the American Academy of Pedicatrics recommends that all children who snore be tested for sleep apnea.
+A study by the American College of Chest Physicians found that children who snored loudly were twice as likely to have a learning impairment (3).
+The consequences of sleep apnea can be so severe that the American Academy of Pediatrics recommends that all children who snore be tested for obstructive sleep apnea (4).

 - Experiencing night terrors